rwxrob/template-k8sapp/README.md

 ### Installing

-*Add instructions for installing preferably using nothing but `kubectl` commands and a single YAML resource file.*
+*Add instructions for installing preferably using nothing but `kubectl` commands and a single YAML resource file.
+Be sure to include references to dependencies and prerequisites.*

 ### Updating